Some1Uknow/basic-js-project-1/README.md

-# basic-js-project-1
+# Change Background Color
-A basic Javascript Project which changes color when you tap the button
+A basic Javascript Project which changes background color of website when you tap the button.